 Since the World Health Organization announced a global public health emergency on January 30 of this year, daily life as everyone knew it has been turned upside down, and in the beginning practically ceased.

-Despite hardships faced in local communities.
-Antelope Valley-East Kern Water Agency has persevered through one of the most difficult times in its history, partly because of an able-bodied and skilled staff guided by top management, and partly by a forward-thinking Board of Directors.
+Despite hardships faced in local communities due to the COVID-19 pandemic, AVEK has persevered through one of the most difficult times in its history, partly because of an able-bodied and skilled staff guided by top management, and partly by a forward-thinking Board of Directors.

 Together that team sets its sights on one major goal – meeting customer demands with high quality, reliable water supplies.